LBCkr-exc/MCDM-Article/README.md

 If you use this work, please cite:

-> L. Becker, R. Grangeat, S. De Barros.
+> Authors to be updated upon publication.
-> *Decision-support analytics for material selection for production tooling:
-> a systematic review and multi-objective optimisation of biocomposites.*
+> *Decision-support analytics for material selection for production tooling: a systematic review and multi-objective optimisation of biocomposites*
-> CESI LINEACT / eXcent France, 2025. *(to be updated upon publication)*
+> Affiliations *(to be updated upon publication)*